Contributing to USD

 Contributor License Agreement

 Before contributing code to USD, we ask that you sign a Contributor License Agreement (CLA).
-At the root of the repo you can find the two possible CLAs:
+At the root of the repository you can find the two possible CLAs:

 - USD_CLA_Corporate.pdf: please sign this one for corporate use